We hear it all the time: “I can’t grow a beard. Trust me, I’ve tried.”

 Well trust us, you can.
 Here are the Top 6 Beard Growing Mistakes - and how to avoid them.
 You’ll be rocking the beard of your dreams in no time.

 It’s at this point that some men give up, thinking they don’t have the genetics to grow a full beard.
 The reality is that this part of your beard is simply developing slower than the rest.
 Men’s beards continue to develop into their 30s.
-In your twenties and still have a patchy beard?
+In your twenties and still, have a patchy beard?
 Not to worry, you have yet to reach your full beard potential.
-Regardless of age, we recommend guys dedicate a full two months to growing their beard.
+Regardless of age, we recommend guys dedicate a full two months to grow their beard.

-3. Neglecting the neckline.
 A man’s beard should not connect with his chest hair.
 On the opposite end of the spectrum, when a man smiles, his beard/stubble should not lift above his jawline.
 When determining where to draw the line, we recommend shaving any growth below the Adam’s Apple.